 Question: What is the origin of the term "underwater basket weaving"?

-Info: One piece of data I was able to find was a post to the Weaver's Words basket-weaving mailing list:
+Info: One piece of data I was able to find was a post to the Weaver's Words basket-weaving mailing list (email address obfuscation not in the original):

 Subject: Re: "Underwater basket weaving